vbrozik/fortigate2csv/README.md

 # FortiGate to CSV Converter

+This is a playground for extending the original upstream `fortigate2csv` tool.
+Currently it is not meant for real usage.

+## The original documentation:

 FortiGate web UI has no easy way to export a CSV (unless you also use FortiManager), so this script can be used to fetch JSON data over the REST API and export it as a CSV.

 Some common objects are included, and you can easily modify and extend to your requirements.